po-tamus/talon/README.md

 features, improve performance, and customize the appearance.

 **Pre-designed Models:**

-You can find pre-designed 3D globe models in various formats (e.g., OBJ, STL, 3DS) from:

 * Online marketplaces like GrabCAD or Thingiverse
 * 3D modeling communities like CGTrader or Polycount
 * Three.js GitHub repository (search for "globe" or "sphere")